Back

 October 24, 2023

 The International Data Corporation (IDC) has released a new forecast predicting that worldwide spending on artificial intelligence (AI) will reach $154 billion in 2023, up 26.9% from the amount spent in 2022.
-This forecast includes spending on AI software, hardware, and services for AI-centric systems*.
-Spending on AI-centric systems is predicted to approach $300 billion by 2026, a 27.0% CAGR from 2022-2026 due to the widespread adoption of AI across industries.
+This forecast includes spending on AI software, hardware, and services for AI-centric systems.
+Analysts predict that spending on AI-centric systems will approach $300 billion by 2026, a 27.0% CAGR from 2022-2026.
+This is due to a widespread adoption of AI across industries.

 Artificial Intelligence and data science have come together in the digital age to change how businesses work in every field.
-To stay competitive, businesses need to be able to tap into data’s potential and use AI-generated insights.
+To stay competitive, businesses must tap into data’s potential and use AI-generated insights.
 Brickclay, a market leader in BI and data science services, investigates the far-reaching effects of AI and data science on today’s businesses as they attempt to adapt to the new environment.

 AI and Data Science Ecosystem

 Understanding the context in which AI and data science operate is essential before exploring their potential effects.
 AI is a subfield of computer science concerned with designing and implementing intelligent machines.
-This encompasses various disciplines, including NLP, computer vision, and machine learning (ML).
+The impact of data science on business encompasses various disciplines, including NLP, computer vision, and machine learning (ML).
 The data science approach uses statistics, machine learning, and data mining to glean useful information from large amounts of raw data.

-The ability of AI to make sense of large and complicated data sets is where AI and data science may complement one another.
+AI and data science may complement each another to make sense of large and complicated data sets.
 Let’s look at how this confluence is changing the corporate world.

 1. Data-Driven Decision Making

-Today’s businesses rely heavily on data-driven decisions, and data science and AI are at the forefront of making that possible.
-According to a survey by Business Wire, in 2022, 97% of surveyed organizations reported increasing their investments in data-driven decision-making.
+Today’s businesses rely heavily on data-driven decisions.
+Data science and AI are at the forefront of this revolution.
+According to a Business Wire survey, in 2022, 97% of surveyed organizations reported increased investments in data-driven decision-making.
 These days, organizations amass humongous troves of information from various channels, such as consumer interactions, sensors, social media, and more.

-When paired with AI algorithms, this data may be used for predictive and prescriptive analysis, made possible by data science methodologies that allow enterprises to glean actionable insights.
-The ability to make educated decisions, enhance operations, and maintain a competitive edge are all made possible by adopting a data-driven decision-making strategy.
+AI algorithms can use this data for predictive and prescriptive analysis.
+This is made possible by data science methodologies that allow enterprises to glean actionable insights.
+Adopting a data-driven decision-making strategy helps make informed decisions, enhance operations, and maintain a competitive edge.

 2. Enhanced Customer Experiences